EESSI/docs/docs/blog/posts/2025/10/eessi-eosc.md

 ## Adding EESSI to the Tools Hub

 Most of the effort involved in creating the EESSI tool was in understanding a little about the TOSCA (Topology and Orchestration Specification for Cloud Applications) standard, since that is the underlying language used to describe a topology of cloud based web services, their components, relationships, and the processes that manage them.
+To make a tool you need to use TOSCA.

-I didn't really do that myself though, I employed the services of an AI friend to help me navigate how to create/modify the template.
+I didn't really do that myself though, I employed the services of an AI friend to help me navigate how to create/modify a template I got from the Tools Hub.

 One good thing about the Tools Hub is that it is _very_ easy to start by cloning an existing tool and then customising it for your use case.
 For me, that meant starting from [Simple Compute Node](https://open-science-cloud.ec.europa.eu/dashboard/tools-hub/tool-view?eo=MjEuMTExNjcvNDVGeWEy) and then adding an initialisation step that installs EESSI on the node.
 You can the critical difference in the `diff` below.